LCM Calculator

 Cake/Ladder

-This method got its name because the resulting solution algorithm resembles a cake (or a ladder!).
-Let’s look at this algorithm by immediately using an example and finding LCM of 12, 15, and 24.
+This method gets its name because the resulting calculation resembles a layered cake (or a ladder).
+Let’s explore this algorithm by walking through an example to find the LCM of 12, 15, and 24.

-1. First, write the given numbers next to each other, and draw a “ladder step” or a “cake layer around them,” like this:
+- First, write your numbers horizontally and draw a “ladder step” or a “cake layer” around them, like this:

-1. Find a number that can evenly divide at least two of the given numbers.
-Write it down to the left of the given number, and perform the division.
-Write down the division results in the following “cake layer.”
-If one of the numbers is not divisible, keep it.
+- Find a prime number that evenly divides at least two of the given numbers.
+Write this divisor to the left, perform the division, and drop the results down into the next “cake layer.”
+If a number is not evenly divisible, simply bring it down as is.

-Let’s use 2 as the first number in our example since both 12 and 24 are divisible by 2.
-We will get the following picture:
+Let’s use 2 as our first divisor, since both 12 and 24 are divisible by 2.
+This gives us the following setup:

-1. Keep repeating step 2, until there are no more numbers that can evenly divide any two of the given numbers:
+- Continue repeating step 2 until there are no numbers left that can evenly divide at least two of the bottom numbers:

 LCM (12, 15, 24) = 2 × 2 × 3 × 1 × 5 × 2 = 120